Rockstar news/gossip blogger, Linda Ikeji, has launched a video streaming service. Here is my user review of Linda Ikeji TV app and TV website.

 What Is Different About Linda Ikeji TV?

 Before now, Linda Ikeji TV had existed as a YouTube-based service.
-The official launch today has seen it move to it’s own web page, lindaikeji.tv, and a mobile app.
+The official launch today has seen it move to it’s own web page, lindaikeji.tv, along with a mobile app.

 The Linda Ikeji TV App